-In addition to the occurrence of time-sharing, it is recognized that those modes that have well separated power-in regions may be able to respond simultaneously.
-This is because waves created in one power-in region attenuate as they travel along the structure.
-If two power-in regions are sufficiently far apart, the dynamic response generated in one will not be large enough to affect the excitation and vortex shedding in the power-in region of the other.
+In addition to the occurrence of time sharing, it is recognized that those modes that have well separated power-in regions may be able to respond simultaneously.
+This is because waves created in one power-in region attenuates as it travels along the structure.
+If two power-in regions are sufficiently far apart, the dynamic response generated in one will not be large enough to affect the excitation in the power-in region of the other.
 In such instances, they could both be allowed to occur at the same time.